-The 'City of Dublin Steam Packet Company' was established in 1823.
-The company had the distinction of running the first steamer from Liverpool to New York; and at the beginning of the 20th century, had on their mail service, the 4 fastest passenger steamers in the world.
+In 1823, the 'City of Dublin Steam Packet Company' was established.
+It soon built a notable reputation and held the distinction of being first to run a steamer from Liverpool to New York.
+Having built up an impressive fleet of ships, at the beginning of the 20th century, the 4 fastest passenger steamers in the world were on their mail service.

 In 1903, the steamship "Kilkenny", named after County Kilkenny; was added to their fleet.
 The ship launched on 30 December 1903, and it was the largest of their 6 ships operating the Dublin - Liverpool route.